eficet/Ankora-Task/README.md

 ```

 2. Route URL: `http://localhost:3000/users/{id}`
-   On this route you preform GET and PUT request, so you can update and get the user bi its id.
+   On this route you preform GET and PUT request, so you can update and get the user by its id.

 #### Seeder Routes:

 1. Route URL: `http://localhost:3000/seed`
    On this route you can prefrorm GET request which will combine the seed data and save the new users to the database.

-### Sincerely
+#### Sincerely

 - Developer - Fayiz Hamad